-NAPNAP’s mission is to empower pediatric nurse practitioners (PNPs), pediatric-focused advanced practice registered nurses (APRNs) and their interprofessional partners to enhance child and family health through leadership, advocacy, professional practice, education and research.
+NAPNAP’s mission is to empower pediatric-focused advanced practice registered nurses and key partners to optimize child and family health.

 Our members include national child care experts, respected authors, distinguished faculty and practicing professionals, and represent many facets of pediatric health care delivery, including primary and acute care PNPs, family nurse practitioners (FNPs), school nurse practitioners, neonatal nurse practitioners (NNPs), clinical nurse specialists (CNSs), pediatric nurse consultants, pediatric nurses, PNP faculty and PNP students.
 In addition, any person interested in fostering the mission of the association is invited to become an associate member.
 Learn more about joining NAPNAP.

 NAPNAP has 50 chapters located throughout the United States and one e-chapter for those members who are not conveniently located near a local chapter.
 Our chapters serve members’ needs, including networking, advocacy and education on a local level.
 Members are invited to join any of our 18 special interest groups (SIGs) that allow them to share and learn about common interests focused on children’s healthcare topics or practice settings.

 The Journal of Pediatric Health Care (JPHC), the official journal of the National Association of Pediatric Nurse Practitioners, provides scholarly clinical information and research regarding primary, acute and specialty health care for children of newborn age through young adulthood within a family-centered context.
 The Journal disseminates multidisciplinary perspectives on evidence-based practice and emerging policy, advocacy and educational issues that are of importance to all healthcare professionals caring for children and their families.